guinetn/basecamp/app/assets/books/code/dotfiles.md

     ....

 Over time, these configuration files become highly customized with many lines and managing them becomes increasingly more challenging, keeping them synchronized between multiple computers is critical for large organizations.
-I have no interest in rewriting them on every new computer or system I use.
+No interest in rewriting them on every new computer or system used.
 So sharing dotfiles on GitHub/Gilab to back-up/sync your configurations across your systems with myself and others is time saving.
 You can then set up a new system using these dotfiles with an installation script or tool like rcm in minutes.

 ⚠: Don't push your .ssh folder to github